Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers: INTRODUCTION

-At first glance, Performers are not compatible with general RPE techniques, since they seem to require explicit materialization of the attention matrix to apply the RPE-mask, which is exactly what Performers avoid in order to achieve computational improvements.\footnote{Certain RPE masking mechanisms can be implemented in linear space and time complexity, for instance \textit{causal masking} that can be thought of as an instantiation of RPE and admits linear incorporation into Performers via the \textit{prefix-sum} mechanism, see \cite{choromanski}.} Recently a substantial effort was made to reconcile Performers with RPEs (more details in Sec. \ref{sec:related}), but so far these attempts fell short of providing two properties at the same time: (a) practical computational gains, and (b) inclusion of general RPE methods, for inputs with nontrivial topological structures.
+Unfortunately, the simplicity of Performers comes at a price.
+It is well known that incorporating structural inductive priors -- which is usually implemented via various additive relative masking mechanisms in regular attention architectures -- is difficult for Performers.
+We refer to these methods as \textit{Relative Positional Encodings} (RPEs) \cite{shaw,raffel,li2021can,luo2022your}.
+RPEs play a critical role in improving the performance of Transformers in long-range modeling for language \cite{dai-etal-2019-transformer}, speech \cite{liutkus}, vision \cite{wupeng}, and genomic data \cite{Avsec2021EffectiveGE}.
+However, at first glance, Performers are not compatible with general RPE techniques, since they seem to require explicit materialization of the attention matrix to apply the RPE mask, which is exactly what Performers avoid in order to achieve computational improvements.
+Substantial efforts are made to reconcile Performers with RPEs (more details in Sec. \ref{sec:related}), but so far all these attempts fall short of providing two properties at the same time: (a) practical computational gains, and (b) inclusion of general RPE methods, for inputs with nontrivial topological structures.